exercism/jq/concepts/numbers/about.md

 All numbers, whether integers or otherwise, are represented as C `double` type: IEEE754 double precision floating point numbers.
 This limits us to 53 bits of precision.

-The usual operators are available to work with numbers
+The usual operators are available to use with numbers:

 - arithmetic: `+`, `-`, `*`, `/`, `%`
 - comparison: `==`, `!=`, `<`, `<=`, `>=`, `>`